aws-samples/aws-modernization-with-snyk-security/content/040_snyk_codesuite/_index.md

 2. Scanning Code Artifact domains for python packages
 3. Scanning Dockerfiles stored in ECR

-Each section has its own set of prerequisities and can be performed individually without any dependencies on other sections.
+Each section has its own set of prerequisites and can be performed individually without any dependencies on other sections.
 You can either choose to do all sections or a specific section to your liking.

 All code resources referenced are available <a href="https://github.com/aws-samples/aws-modernization-with-snyk-security">here</a> under the `workshop-resources` folder.